 Every year around this time I undoubtedly face questions from clients, friends and followers a like about whether or not they should be receiving a tax refund and whether or not that is a good thing.
-My answer is typically… “Well it depends".
+My answer is typically: "Well it depends".
 It depends because the reason for the refund is important and also what you do with that refund is even more important.
-So is receiving a refund a good thing?

 Grant White is a Portfolio Manager/Investment Advisor at Endeavour Wealth Management with Industrial Alliance Securities Inc, an award-winning office as recognized by the Carson Group.
 Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.